A common bonus feature or Easter Egg

 - Return to Castle Wolfenstein contained Wolfenstein 3D.

 - Pac-Man 2: The New Adventures for the SNES contains both Pac-Man and, in an example of a Sidequest for an Easter Egg, Ms. Pac-Man.
-The Genesis version had an original game, Pac-Jr., in lieu of Ms. Pac-Man (since Ms. Pac-Man already had a stand-alone release for the Genesis).
+The Genesis version had an original game, Pac-Jr. (not to be confused with Midway's Jr. Pac-Man arcade game), in lieu of Ms. Pac-Man (since Ms. Pac-Man already had a stand-alone release for the Genesis).
 Pac-Man World 2 also includes Pac-Man, Ms. Pac-Man, Pac-Attack, and Pac-Mania.

 - Panzer Dragoon Orta, the fourth game, contains an unlockable port of the first.

-- A minor selling point for Star Wars: Rebel Strike (it was mentioned on the back of the box) was the fact that an almost complete version (minus the Empire based bonus missions) of the previous game, Rogue Leader, was available for co-op play.
+- A minor selling point for Star Wars Rogue Squadron III: Rebel Strike (it was mentioned on the back of the box) was the fact that an almost complete version (minus the Empire-based bonus missions) of the previous game, Rogue Leader, was available for co-op play.
 The game also includes ports of the Atari arcade games Star Wars, The Empire Strikes Back and Return of the Jedi, which can be earned through game play and/or by pass code.

 - House of the Dead 3 for the Xbox contains the full version of House of the Dead 2.
 Incidentally, much later came House of the Dead 2 & 3 Return on the Wii.
 The Dreamcast version of House of the Dead 2 was supposed to include an Enhanced Remake of the original title, but it wasn't implemented due to time constraints.